21 Signs You’re Way Too Addicted to Your Phone

 You think about life in terms of social media

 Yes, your perfect swirl of soft serve would make a stunning food-in-the-air Instagram post.
 But it’s also melting down your arm while your ice cream parlor outing turns into an over-the-top photo shoot.
 Lock the moment to memory by enjoying the time with your family, rather than documenting every second.
-But hey, might as well check out these genius ways to use your phone’s camera.
+These are the 13 ways your cell phone affects your body and mind.

 Your phone is the first and last thing you see every day